 - It is reviewed by the policy owner every three years.
-Amendments are proposed to the Governance and Compliance Committee, who recommend it to the Board of Trustees for approval - It is also updated by the Trust's Safeguarding Best Practice Group whenever there are changes in law, statutory guidance, practice, service provision or if near miss events occur.
-Any changes are then approved by the policy owner and the Governance and Compliance Committee. - All employees, workers and volunteers will be given a full induction, relevant to their job role and service, and have access to this full policy upon appointment.
+Amendments are submitted to the Board of Trustees for approval. - It is also updated by the Trust's Safeguarding Best Practice Group whenever there are changes in law, statutory guidance, practice, service provision or if near miss events occur.
+Any changes are then approved by the policy owner and submitted to the Board of Trustees for approval. - All employees, workers and volunteers will be given a full induction, relevant to their job role and service, and have access to this full policy upon appointment.
 They will also undertake supervision and /or safeguarding training as relevant to their job role.
 Everyone will confirm to say they have read, understood and will comply with the Trust's safeguarding arrangements.